carlosandfound/Voting-System/README.md

 4)  Michael McLaughlin (mclau361)

 Expectations:
-1)  Meet int hte allotted times in Walter Library
+1)  Meet in the allotted times in Walter Library
-2)  Discord will be used ofr video/voice chat
+2)  Discord will be used for video/voice chat
 3)  Email is secondary form of communication